 Explorers described the wandering tribe of hunters as extremely superstitious, skillful horsemen, and despising of the whites, though they weren’t known to kill them, usually preferring to plunder them.
-The Crow had more horses than any other plains tribe, numbering some 10,000 in mid 1800’s and more than 40,000 by the beginning of the 20th century.
+The Crow had more horses than any other plains tribe, numbering some 10,000 in the mid-1800s and more than 40,000 by the beginning of the 20th century.
 They also had hundreds of dogs, with one explorer counting more than 500.
 Unlike some other tribes, they did not consume dog.

-The Crow were a matrilineal, with descent following the maternal line and the husband moving in with the wife’s family.
+The Crow were matrilineal, with descent following the maternal line and the husband moving in with the wife’s family.
 Females held a significant role in the tribe, often obtaining high ranking status, even including chief.